RaresRacsan/CS2-Stats/README.md

 - **Map Performance**: Track your win rates on different maps
 - **Achievement Tracking**: Monitor your CS2 achievements
 - **Recent Activity**: Check your recent playtime and performance
+- **Stat Comparison**: Add your friend's Steam Id and see who has better stats.

 ## 🛠️ Built With